mybringback22/flutter_awesome_ui_kit/README.md

 ### Types
-* display() - Display Profile image with border and status
+* withStatusDot() - Display Profile image with border and status
-* displayLive()  - For when user is live on the platform
+* withLiveEffect()  - For when user is live on the platform
-* displayWithTextStatus() - Display Profile image with border and status as text
+* withStatusText() - Display Profile image with border and status as text
-* displayWithIcon() - Adds a clickable icon to the profile
+* withIcon() - Adds a clickable icon to the profile

 ### Profile Display Shape